2acrestudios/ollama-llm-comp/README.md

 ## Overview

 This Python script is a command-line interface (CLI) tool designed to interact with a locally hosted machine learning model API to perform comparative performance tests across different models based on user-provided prompts.
-It showcases handling API requests, parsing JSON responses, streaming data, and enhancing the command-line user experience with progress bars and colored text.
+It allows you to easily compare results from multiple local LLMs, generating a response from the same prompt.
+It will automatically discover which Ollama models you have installed on your system and give you a list to choose from.
+We filter out embedding models and color code model families.
+You also get to set the temperature for each run.
+Your results will be presented in a formatted report in CLI.

 ## Features

 - **Model Retrieval**: Fetch available machine learning models from a local API.
 - **Interactive Testing**: Perform tests using selected models against a specified prompt.
-- **Visual Enhancements**: Use ASCII art and colored text to improve the readability and user experience of CLI outputs.
-- **Progress Tracking**: Utilize a progress bar to show ongoing test status.

 ## Installation

-Before running the script, ensure you have the required dependencies installed.
+Before running the script, ensure you have installed the required dependencies.
 You can install them using pip:

 ```bash
 pip install requests tqdm termcolor pyfiglet